Author – Manisha Gupta

 During our childhood days, there was an interesting activity called ‘Wildlife Week’, which was celebrated by the forest department in a big way during the first week of October.
 Numerous activities like nature walks, birdwatching, wild animal study, quiz and essay competitions brought out the best in school children.
 Visiting a national park or a wildlife sanctuary and watching wild animals walk right in front of us was quite a thrill.
 Gone are those days today when the only wild animals we see is on TV!

 The beautiful wildlife across the world has been diminishing due to poaching.
-Unchecked human activities have destroyed the forest reserves and animal habitats, while the balance of many ecosystems have been disrupted.
+Unchecked human activities have destroyed numerous forest reserves and animal habitats, while the balance of natural ecosystems have been disrupted.
 Despite all the wanton destruction of nature around us, the only time we notice is when something big happens – like the count of tigers goes down to half.

-8 Innovative Technologies That help Conserve Endangered Animals
+8 Innovative Technologies That Help to Conserve Wildlife

 GPS Tagged Tigers